-- A qualified tow business's hours for the purpose of inspection of business records and towing equipment shall be 8AM-5PM, excluding weekends and holidays: - (1) When a qualified tow business is not open and does not have personnel present at the place of business, the qualified tow business shall post a clearly visible telephone number at its place of business for the purpose of public contact for the release of vehicles or personal property. - (2) The qualified tow business shall maintain personnel who can be contacted 24 hours a day to release impounded vehicles within a 30-minute period of time. - (3) The qualified tow business must post and maintain its letter of appointment at its place of business. - (4)(a) Dispatch service.
-The qualified tow business shall provide dispatch services 24 hours a day, 365 days a year.
-Each tow vehicle used by a qualified tow business shall be equipped with a two-way radio (not a citizen's band radio) or cellular phone capable of direct communications with the qualified tow business's dispatch service.
+A tow business's hours for the purpose of inspection of business records and towing equipment shall be 8AM-5PM, excluding weekends and holidays:

+(1) When a tow business is not open and does not have personnel present at the place of business, the tow business shall post a clearly visible telephone number at the place of business for the purpose of public contact for the release of vehicles or personal property.

+(2) The tow business shall maintain personnel who can be contacted 24 hours a day to release impounded vehicles within a 30minute period of time.

+(3) The tow business must post and maintain its letter of appointment at its place of business.

+(4)(a) Dispatch service.
+The tow business shall provide dispatch services 24 hours a day, 365 days a year.
+Each tow vehicle used shall be equipped with a two-way radio (not a citizen's band radio) or cellular phone capable of direct communications with the tow business's dispatch service.
 Equipment provided shall be subject to approval of the Oregon State Police.
 Equipment shall be maintained in proper working condition at all times.